What Is The Honoring Our PACT Act Toxic Exposure Bill?

 VA Expanding List of Presumptive Illnesses

-The VA assumes that certain disabilities and illnesses diagnosed in active veterans were caused during their time of service.
+The VA assumes that certain disabilities and illnesses diagnosed in active veterans were caused during their time of service due to an existing toxic exposure bill.
 In many cases, there are several cancers that the military has assumed responsibility for.

 - Bladder cancer – A disease in which malignant cancer cells form in the bladder tissues.